ElGonan/carssification_AI/README.md

 learning by leveraging pretrained weights from ResNet50[[3](https://doi.org/10.3390/bioengineering9030097)] , which enhances its performance in distinguishing between multiple classes of car parts.

-The model is constructed with several layers, that results in a model capable of multiclass classification.
-Training is conducted using categorical crossentropy as the loss function and the Adam optimizer, with early stopping and model checkpointing implemented to prevent overfitting and ensure optimal performance.
+The model is constructed with several layers, enabling multiclass classification Training is conducted using categorical crossentropy as the loss function and the Adam optimizer, with early stopping and model checkpointing implemented to prevent overfitting and ensure optimal performance.